cheilman/carapace/docs/Module.md

 #### gitconfig

-Module `gitconfig` files will be appended to the generated Carapae-wide `generated-gitconfig` file, and then symlinke to `$HOME/.gitconfig`.
+Module `gitconfig` files will be appended to the generated Carapae-wide `generated-gitconfig` file, and then symlinked to `$HOME/.gitconfig`.

 #### gitignore

-Module `gitignore` files will be appended to the generated Carapae-wide `generated-gitignore` file, and then symlinke to `$HOME/.gitignore`.
+Module `gitignore` files will be appended to the generated Carapae-wide `generated-gitignore` file, and then symlinked to `$HOME/.gitignore`.

 #### profile